carlpulley/hiera-config/README.md

 # Hiera::Config

-Vagrant plugin allowing the hiera gem to be accessed within a Vagrantfile.
+Simple Vagrant plugin allowing the hiera gem to be accessed within a Vagrantfile.

 ## Installation